What We Do

 Organization

-Healthy Brain Aging and Dementia
+Healthy Brain Aging & Dementia

 The HBAD Team brings together Alberta researchers along the entire spectrum of both healthy brain aging and dementia research – from basic to translational sciences.
 The goal of HBAD is to accelerate diagnostic advancements, improve cognitive health, and reduce the overall burden of dementia on Albertans.